 If you’re stuck on which boss to tackle next, this boss checklist mod is a simple and useful mod to have running along in the background, keeping you informed of your boss-ending progress.
 Not only does it tell you which order to take on each boss, but you’ll also get a satisfying tick next to each one you successfully defeat.

-These are the best mods in Terraria, but if something doesn’t catch your eye, maybe it’s time to venture into a new crafting game?
+These are the best mods in Terraria, but if something doesn’t catch your eye, maybe it’s time to venture into one of the best survival games on our list.
 Or as well as the best free PC games, check out other free games like Minecraft to see if anything tickles your fancy.